RamHub001/RithikRam/_posts/CleanCode.md

+---
+title: "10 Best Practices for Writing Clean and Maintainable Ruby on Rails Code"
+date: 2025-08-24
+---

-10 Best Practices for Writing Clean and Maintainable Ruby on Rails Code As a seasoned Ruby on Rails developer, I've spent countless hours wrestling with codebases of all shapes and sizes—from speedy MVPs to sprawling, mission-critical platforms.
+As a seasoned Ruby on Rails developer, I've spent countless hours wrestling with codebases of all shapes and sizes—from speedy MVPs to sprawling, mission-critical platforms.
 Through trial, error, and many late-night code reviews, these best practices have become my go-to strategies for keeping Rails projects clean, maintainable, and scalable.

-Below, I share ten actionable tips, each supported by real-world experience, technical details, and examples.
+Below, I have shared ten actionable tips, each supported by real-world experience, technical details, and examples.
 If you're looking to level up your Rails craft, this is your blueprint.

 1. Embrace Service Objects for Business Logic
 Early on, I learned that cramming business logic into controllers or models quickly turns into a mess.
 Service objects allow you to isolate complex operations: